Barycentric Interpolation Based on Equilibrium Potential: Algorithms of the interpolation

-We introduce a region $F$ for distributing the poles of the rational interpolation \eqref{eq:1.1c} to approximate analytic functions $f\in\mathcal{A}(E)$ with singularities near $E$.
-For specific singularities, we can use simple strategies for selecting $F$. \begin{itemize} \item When the singular point $Z$ is isolated, such as a pole or essential singularity, we cover it with a small disk $F=D(Z,r)$ to avoid intersection with $E$ and ensure a lower potential on $F$.
+\item When the singular point $Z$ is isolated, such as a pole or essential singularity, we cover it with a small disk $F=D(Z,r)$ to avoid intersection with $E$ and ensure a lower potential on $F$.